-Jutland, a low-lying peninsula in western Denmark, separates the North and Baltic seas.
-The 11,500-square mile peninsula, home to about 2.5 million Danes, borders Germany to the south.
-Indeed, Jutland was the site of a famous World War I naval battle between Brittain and Germany.
-The biggest cities on Jutland are Aarhus, Aalborg, Esbjerg, Randers and Kolding.
+Jutland, a low-lying peninsula in western Denmark, separates the North and Baltic seas and borders Germany to the south.
+Home to about 2.5 million Danes across its 11,500 square miles of land, Jutland's biggest cities are Aarhus, Aalborg, Esbjerg, Randers, Kolding, and Ribe.

-The Saxons inhabited the southernmost part of the peninsula until Charlemagne violently subdued them in 804, after 30 years of fighting, Wikipedia notes.
-The Danes -- including Jutland -- united in 965 A.D.
-The Code of Jutland, a civil code enacted under Valdemar II of Denmark in 1241, created a uniform set of laws governing Jutland and other settlements in Denmark.
+The Saxons inhabited the southernmost part of the peninsula until Charlemagne violently subdued them in 804, after 30 years of fighting.
+The Danes—including Jutland—united in 965, and the Code of Jutland, a civil code enacted under Valdemar II of Denmark in 1241, created a uniform set of laws governing Jutland and other settlements in Denmark.

 One other historical incident of note was the Battle of Jutland fought between the British Royal Navy and the Imperial German Navy from May 31 to June 1, 1916, at the height of World War I. The battle ended in somewhat of a stalemate, with the British losing twice as many ships and men but also containing the German fleet.